amazon

 The category style guide

 Every category has a style guide document in Seller Central.
 Before you write or rewrite a title, pull the current style guide for your category.
-Rules differ — what's legal in Kitchen may be suppressed in Health & Personal Care.
+Rules differ.
+What's legal in Kitchen may be suppressed in Health & Personal Care.

 If you're lazy about this, Amazon will eventually suppress you and your CS team will spend weeks figuring out why rank tanked.